 print(answer)

 This program reads in two positive integers.
-These are entered as user input from the terminal and are stored in main memory as variables “first” and “second”.
+These are entered as user input from the terminal and are stored in main memory as the variables “first” and “second”.
 The variable names refer to storage locations where these values are stored.
 The program checks the integers 2 onwards as possible candidates for GCD.
-It continues this as long as the candidate divisor is less than or equal to the smaller of the two input numbers.
+It continues this for as long as the candidate divisor is less than or equal to the smaller of the two input numbers.
 The variable “answer” is another memory location where the program stores the value of the common divisor found.
 The assignment statement

 answer = divisor

 overwrites the value at this location when a higher valued common divisor is discovered.
 A common divisor cannot be larger than the minimum of the two numbers.
-Hence once this candidate divisor has been checked, the value of the answer as stored in memory is printed out as the GCD of “first” and “second”.
+Hence, once this candidate divisor has been checked, the value of the answer as stored in memory is printed out as the GCD of “first” and “second”.

 Introduction to Algorithm Analysis

-Since there are often multiple algorithms for the same problem, anyone implementing the algorithm is often faced with the problem of deciding which one to choose.
-Efficiency measures assist us in making comparisons and arriving at a decision regarding the choice of the algorithm.
-Two common measures of efficiency are the following (Cormen et al., 2009):
+Since there can often be multiple algorithms for the same problem, anyone implementing the algorithm is frequently faced with the problem of deciding which one to choose.
+Efficiency measures can assist us in making comparisons and arriving at a decision regarding the choice of the algorithm.
+Two common measures of efficiency are (Cormen et al., 2009):

 Space Complexity: A measure of the amount of memory the algorithm needs.